Explosions at a military ammunition depot in Chad's capital kill 9 people and injure 46 others

-N'DJAMENA, Chad (AP) — Nine people were killed and more than 40 injured when a fire set off explosions at a military ammunition depot in Chad's capital, a government spokesperson said Wednesday.
+N'DJAMENA, Chad (AP) — Nine people were killed and more than 40 injured when a fire set off explosions at a military ammunition depot in Chad's capital, an official said Wednesday.

-Spokesperson Abderaman Koulamallah said 46 people are being treated for various injuries after the explosions in the Goudji district of the capital, N’Djamena.
+Government spokesperson Abderaman Koulamallah said 46 people were being treated for various injuries after the explosions jolted residents from their sleep late Tuesday in the Goudji district of the capital, N’Djamena.
+The situation has been brought under control, Koulamallah said.

-Local media reported the blasts started just before midnight Tuesday and lasted more than 30 minutes as nearby buildings shook and ammunition was thrown from the depot with explosive force.

-Explosions and fire at a military ammunition depot in Chad's capital caused fatalities and set off frantic efforts to put out the fire and treat the wounded, authorities and witnesses said Wednesday.

-The explosions late Tuesday at the depot in N’Djamena lit up the sky as thick smoke covered the clouds in the West African nation.
+The explosions lit up the sky as thick smoke covered the clouds in the West African nation, setting off frantic efforts to extinguish the fire as residents fled their homes for safety.

-The fire “caused human and material damage,” President Mahamat Deby Itno posted on Facebook.
-“Peace to the souls of the victims, sincere condolences to the bereaved families and quick recovery to the injured.”

 People living in the area panicked, thinking the explosion was an armed attack, resident Oumar Mahamat said.

-The situation was later brought under control with security and health officials deployed in the area, government spokesperson Abderaman Koulamallah said.
-He urged residents to remain calm.

-Local media reported the blasts started just before midnight and lasted more than 30 minutes as nearby buildings shook and ammunition was thrown from the depot with explosive force.
+Local media reported the blasts started just before midnight as nearby buildings shook and ammunition was thrown from the depot with explosive force.

 Authorities called on residents to stay out of the area, which was taken over by security forces gathering the scattered artillery shells.